apache/arrow/rust/parquet/README.md

 The `ConvertedType` is deprecated in the format, but is still written to preserve backward compatibility.
-It is preferred that `LogicalType` is used, as it suports nanosecond precision timestamps without using the deprecated `Int96` Parquet type.
+It is preferred that `LogicalType` is used, as it supports nanosecond precision timestamps without using the deprecated `Int96` Parquet type.

 ## Supported Parquet Version